 5. Get recognition!
-There are many “best places to work” awards out there that demonstrate to job candidates, employees, board members and other stakeholders that you are an Employer of Choice.
-FBR’s [email protected] Awards are one of the most meaningful because they recognize the best company cultures – specifically within the franchise sector.
-Showing off your employee awards in all your locations and on consumer-facing materials (website, mailers, etc.) lets everyone know you are an employer of choice and will bolster local recruitment efforts.
+There are many workplace awards out there that demonstrate to job candidates, employees, board members and other stakeholders that you’re a great place to work.
+FBR’s [email protected] Awards are one of the most meaningful because they recognize the best company cultures—specifically within the franchise sector.
+Showing off your employee awards in all your locations and on consumer-facing materials (website, mailers, etc.) lets everyone know your employees love working there and will bolster local recruitment efforts.

 Free eBook: The CEO’s Guide to Creating and Maintaining a Positive Culture in Franchising

 Despite its critical importance, culture is often overlooked by leadership.
 Request a free eBook to better understand how culture impacts productivity and profitability and get 12 tips to align your culture with your goals.

 6. Walk the talk.
 Culture is more than ping pong tables in the office, free bagels or company happy hours.
 As mentioned above, employees need to see your mission and values in action, and that starts with company leadership being thoughtful and purposeful about aligning their actions and decisions with your company’s culture and core values.